marketing-strategy

 • Clearer messaging and positioning

-4. Integrated Marketing Mix (4 Ps)
+4. Integrated Marketing Mix (The 4 Ps)

 Align your product, price, place, and promotion for maximum impact.

 The marketing mix ensures all elements of your strategy work together harmoniously.
+This is one of the basic principles of marketing that applies to every business.

 Product